zoidyzoidzoid/awesome-ebpf/readme.md

 - [rbpf](https://github.com/qmonnet/rbpf) - Written in Rust.
 Interpreter for Linux, macOS and Windows, and JIT-compiler for x86_64 under Linux.
 - [PREVAIL](https://github.com/vbpf/ebpf-verifier) - A user space verifier for eBPF [using an abstract interpretation layer](https://elazarg.github.io/pldi19main-final.pdf), with support for loops.
 - [oster](https://github.com/grantseltzer/oster) - Written in Go.
 A tool for tracing execution of Go programs by attaching eBPF to uprobes.
+- [wachy](https://rubrikinc.github.io/wachy/) - A tracing profiler that aims to make eBPF uprobe-based debugging easier to use.
+This is done by displaying traces in a UI next to the source code and allowing interactive drilldown analysis.

 ### Testing in Virtual Environments